The age-old question every business will face: do we build it or should we buy it?

 The data readiness story boils down to “our data is a mess”.

-This is especially true for traditionally sales-led organizations who have recently made the switch to PLG.
+This is especially true for traditionally sales-led SaaS businesses that have recently made the switch to PLG.
 Their data infrastructure may not be capturing enough data yet, the data schema may not be well-defined, or the data may not be accessible in an organized system like a data warehouse.

 Is it a valid reason to build internally?